 - Extend a given text word by word until a suitable ending is reached. - Example.
-Answer a user's question to a chatbot

-Natural Language Processing (NLP) is a field of computer science and artificial intelligence that deals with the interaction between computers and humans through natural language.
+Answer a user's question to a chatbot н In one short sentence: What is natural language processing?
+S Natural Language Processing (NLP) is a field of computer science and artificial intelligence that deals with the interaction between computers and humans through natural language.